Quantum correlations are stronger than all nonsignaling correlations produced by n-outcome measurements

+We have summarized all our calculations and the significant experimental results in Table~\ref{tab:res}.
+The methods that we have used for calculating the upper bounds are described in Appendix~\ref{app:table}.
+It is important to remark that all mentioned experiments fail to satisfy several of the conditions needed to extract loophole-free conclusions.
+For example, all of them require the fair sampling assumption due to the low detection efficiency.
+Furthermore, in all of these experiments, locality is assumed rather than enforced by spacelike separation.
+Most critically, in all studied cases, the $n$-outcome measurements are actually implemented using dichotomic measurements due to a limited number of detectors.
+But the existing experiments suggest that a loophole-free version of these experiments is within current experimental reach and can demonstrate the existence of genuinely nondichotomic and nontrichotomic quantum measurements.

+At this point, the conclusion is that there is already evidence that there are correlations in nature which cannot be explained by GPTs with dichotomic and trichotomic quantum measurements.
+However, more experimental effort is needed for a loophole-free confirmation of this result, and even more theoretical and experimental effort is needed for demonstrating correlations which cannot be explained by more general GPTs with dichotomic measurements.

+\textit{Probabilistic theories with $n$-chotomic measurements.}--- Our main result, Theorem~\ref{thm}, establishes that nonsignaling $n$-chotomic correlations $\boldsymbol P\in \mathcal P_n$ cannot explain all quantum correlations.
+In this section, we take the possibility seriously that QT does \emph{not} account for correlations in nature and we argue how $n$-chotomic measurements with fixed $n$ may constitute a plausible alternative to the construction used in QT.

-Indeed, these questions are also meaningful when one recalls that it is frequent in QT to deal with scenarios in which not all measurements are admissible.
-A typical example are the superselection rules arising from the non-existence of certain ways of manipulating a system and the restrictions on its time evolution \cite{Wick:1952PR}.
-Another example is the paradigm of local operations and classical communication in which several separated parties have access to a shared quantum system but there is no quantum interaction between them and, consequently, there are effect operators of two-outcome measurements that cannot participate in certain measurements with more than two outcomes \cite{Bennett:1999PRA}.
+The first argument is the observation that, even in the everyday use of QT, we find situations in which the set of actual measurements is only a subset of the set of measurements possible \emph{a priori}.
+One example is the superselection rules arising from the nonexistence of certain ways of manipulating a system and the constraints on its time evolution \cite{Wick:1952PR}.
+Another example arises when quantum systems can only be manipulated locally.
+There, the standard paradigm is the paradigm of local operations and classical communication in which several separated parties have access to a shared composite quantum system but there is no quantum interaction between the parts.
+Consequently, there are outcomes of two-outcome measurements that cannot participate in certain measurements with more than two outcomes \cite{Bennett:1999PRA, Kleinmann:2011PRA}.

-We present the following results. (i) For any finite $n$, there are measurements in standard QT which cannot be explained by classical measurement selecting one of a set of $n$-outcome quantum measurements. (ii) This prediction is experimentally falsifiable for any $n$ by means of high precision Bell-like experiments testing special inequalities. (iii) There is already experimental evidence against the cases $n=2$ and $n=3$.